Self Assessment Tax Return

 Your business trading name

 You may wish to trade under a different name to your family name or surname.
 In this case, you must register your business name with the Companies Registration Office (CRO) by completing form RBN1 and filing it.
 You must do this within one month of adoption of your business name.
+Since 2026, CRO registration now auto-syncs with Revenue’s ROS for faster tax setup.

 When is the filing deadline for self-assessment?